lamaPLC Communication: Modbus

 (0B hex)

-Gateway Target Device Failed to Respond Specialized use in conjunction with gateways, indicates that no response was obtained from the target device.
-Usually means that the device is not present on the network.
+Gateway Target Device Failed to Respond Specialized use with gateways indicates that no response was received from the target device.
+Usually, it means that the device is not on the network.

 Sources